PaulWessel/DA1/README.md

 ## Instructor solution set:

-Instructors may wish to get a copy of the solution set by sending an email to earth-DA-book@soest.hawaii.edu with evidence that you are a regular faculty at a college or university(unless we know you of course).
+Instructors may wish to get a copy of the solution set by sending an email to earth-da-book@soest.hawaii.edu with evidence that you are a regular faculty at a college or university (unless we know you of course).